awerebea/fzf-git-branches/README.md

 Here’s how it works:

-Lazy Loading Function `lazy_fgb`: On its first call, `lazy_fgb` unsets itself and all related functions.
+Lazy Loading Function `lazy_fgb`:
+On its first call, `lazy_fgb` unsets itself and all related functions.
 It then sources the `fzf-git-branches.sh` script to load its functionality.

-Lazy Loading Function (lazy_fgb):
-Upon its initial invocation, `lazy_fgb` unsets itself and all associated functions.
-It subsequently sources the `fzf-git-branches.sh` script to load its functionality.

 Aliases for Convenience:
 To replace the functions that were unset earlier, `lazy_fgb` establishes aliases with identical names